City Slickers (1991)

 [Mitch denies he's been ogling Bonnie]

-Ed Furillo: Oh, come on.
-Are you telling me you wouldn't like to fuck her brains out?
+Ed Furillo: Are you telling me you wouldn't like to hump her brains out?

-Mitch Robbins: You know, that's such a lovely image - "fuck her brains out."
-It ranks right up there with that other classic: "bang the shit out of her."
+Mitch Robbins: Lovely image.
+Ranks right up there with that favorite of yours"bang the shit out of her."

 Ed Furillo: Sorry I offended your delicate sensibilities, pal...
 I noticed you were staring at it pretty hard.